Lockheed Martin and Turkey's Roketsan sign F-35 missile deal

-ISTANBUL (Reuters) - Lockheed Martin (LMT.N) and Turkish missile manufacturer Roketsan signed an agreement Wednesday to produce and sell Turkey’s SOM-J air-launched cruise missile for the F-35 Lightning II combat jet, the companies said.
+ISTANBUL, Oct 22 (Reuters) - Lockheed Martin and Turkish missile manufacturer Roketsan signed an agreement Wednesday to produce and sell Turkey’s SOM-J air-launched cruise missile for the F-35 Lightning II combat jet, the companies said.

 The agreement, signed in the Turkish capital Ankara, envisages the development, production, marketing, selling and supporting the SOM-J for internal carriage on the F-35 or external carriage on other aircraft.